 How we fight Evading Arrest Cases & WIN

 Attorney Tristan LeGrande scrutinizes the facts and evidence for your case and formulates a plan of attack.
-In evading arrest cases, focus must be placed on whether intended to flee.
+The focus in these types of cases is on whether the person intended to flee.
 The person must have had knowledge that an officer was behind them, and intentionally made the decision to flee.
 Next, LeGrande Law focuses on whether the officer had a lawful reason to detain or arrest someone.
 THIS IS CRUCIAL!
 If the officer did not have a lawful reason to detain or arrest you, it is an unlawful seizure of your person or vehicle for the police to stop your vehicle.
 No matter what happens after the chase, or what is found in the vehicle, if the stop itself is unlawful, the evidence of the stop, and the stop itself, can be suppressed.

-Our criminal defense law firm takes all evading arrest cases very seriously.
-Whether it is an allegation of felony evading arrest in a motor vehicle, or misdemeanor evading arrest on foot, we will zealously defend your case.
-Its your freedom at stake, hire a lawyer with a track record of winning evading arrest cases for his clients.
+Our criminal defense law firm takes all cases very seriously.
+Whether it is a felony allegation involving a motor vehicle, or misdemeanor (on foot), we will zealously defend your case.
+Its your freedom at stake, hire a lawyer with a track record of winning evading cases for his clients.

 Charged with a crime?